paperbag-zz/nexmo-developer/_api/developer/pricing.md

 ### Pricing by country

-Retrieve our outbound pricing for a given country
+Retrieve outbound pricing for a given country.

 #### Request